2018 – 2019 Fellows

-Jessica Covil is a first-year PhD student of English at Duke University.
+Jessica Covil is a second-year PhD student of English at Duke University.
 Her research currently focuses on literary representations of community, belonging, and “home” in 20th-Century American Literature, and on connections between the poetic and the political, especially within Black Feminist theory and praxis.
 She holds BAs in English and in Romance Languages and Literatures from the University of Chicago.

 Grant Glass is a PhD student in English and Comparative Literature at the University of North Carolina at Chapel Hill.
 His scholarship focuses on the migration of 18th-century books within the British Empire and how particular editions (pirated, abridged, children’s, imitated, translated) propagated nefarious notions of capitalism, race, empire, gender, and climate throughout the Atlantic.
 He holds a BA from Harvard University Extension School in Literature and a MA from King’s College London in Digital Humanities.